Skip to contents

 # tail(story_join)

 Now we have all our data joined.
-Note that the covariate XX (char_acc) has observations every cm, whereas pollen was sampled at less frequent intervals (this is OK! :smiley:).
+Note that the covariate XX (char_acc) has observations every cm, whereas pollen was sampled at less frequent intervals (this is OK!).

 head(story_join, n = 10)